sudarshan2401/tp/docs/UserGuide.md

 ### Removing a student : `remove`

-Removes an existing student from a class.
+Removes an existing student from a class based on index.

-**Command Format**: `remove /s STUDENT_NAME /c CLASS_NAME`
+**Command Format**: `remove /s STUDENT_INDEX /c CLASS_NAME`

 * CLASS_NAME is not case-sensitive
-* Class and student must already exist
+* Class must already exist
-* STUDENT_NAME only accepts alphabetical characters

 **Examples:**
-* Remove /s John /c CS2103T
+* Remove /s 1 /c CS2103T

 **Successful Output:**
 * STUDENT_NAME has been removed from CLASS_NAME